Professor Anderson begins the lecture with a discussion of the definition of a nation-state:

 There is, toward the end of the lecture a section which attempts to acknowledge the normative features of nationalism.
 It is, however, mundanely descriptive:

 “Nationalism seems to be morally ambivalent.
-On the one hand we feel solidarity with oppressed peoples and sympathise with their nationalist aspirations but, on the other hand are also repulsed by the crimes perpetrated in the name of nationalism, notably ethnic cleansing.
+On the one hand we feel solidarity with oppressed peoples and sympathize with their nationalist aspirations but, on the other hand, are also repulsed by the crimes perpetrated in the name of nationalism, notably ethnic cleansing.
 Nationalism creates dilemmas for International Justice.
-Do we privilege existing sovereign states or do we take a cosmopolitan view which limits sovereignty.
+Do we privilege existing sovereign states or do we take a cosmopolitan view which limits sovereignty?
 Or do we believe that we have a responsibility to protect emerging nationalist movements?
 This is a vexed area of debate.”

 Surely it is possible, Anderson argues, to imagine a world of content sovereign nations with all the goods and values they require.
 She thus brings to bear both her psychological account and the utilitarian account recently mentioned.
 Perhaps I can imagine such a state of affairs but her description demands that we abandon the attempt to see nationalism in relation to the constitutional/democratic form of government inspired by Aristotle, referred to above.
 It also involves abandoning the attempt to see the political state of affairs in a wider context of a possible Kantian progression toward a morally constituted Cosmopolitan world.
 It would be without further debate refusing to countenance the truth of the progression of our existence from our life as an individual struggling to survive, to our life in a family, to our life in the village, to our life in the city, to our life in the nation, to our life in the cosmopolitan world.